 You can now push your AWS Config logs through Amazon Web Services Simple Notification Service (SNS) directly to Loggly via HTTP/HTTPS endpoints.
-We’ll automatically parse your AWS Config logs in JSON format so you can easily drill down and analyze the logs using our Dynamic Field Explorer.
+Loggly automatically parses your AWS Config logs in JSON format so you can easily drill down and analyze the logs using the Dynamic Field Explorer.

 Log into your Amazon SNS console, from the Navigation sidebar select your Topic that contains the Subscription that is linked to your Loggly account.
 Select your Subscription, click Subscription Attributes and set Raw Message Delivery to True.